asceznyk/loc/leetcode/prep.md

 ## Plan
+1. Select 2 topics.
-1. Look at 2-3 solutions of said Topic.
+2. Look at 2-3 solutions of said topics.
-2. Study about topic in CP Handbook, try solve the problems from the book if time permits.
+3. Study about topics in CP Handbook.
+Try solve the problems from the book if time permits.
-3. Cover some part of the problems by topic in CtCI book.
+4. Cover or revise topics in CtCI book.
+5. Solve problems.